JustinLesko02/Cal-Poly-ME507-MECHA07.github.io/Main page/README.md

  to determine how often and how much to feed so the cat has enough food, but the bowl doesn't overflow.
 Future work will likely include mounting a webcam somewhere on the feeder so the user can view the bowl remotely.

+7. Load cell filtering.
+We attempted to apply a finite impulse response filter to the ADC output, but ultimately decided against it.
+We found that the noise from the ADC was infrequent but yielded extremely high values.
+As a result, the filter output was more a measure of how many noisy inputs were received in the given time period than an actual measure of the weight.
+As a result, we moved toward a more simple filter that simply compares each value to the last value and discards it if the difference exceeds a threshold

  <pre>